-I was creative as a child, yet put aside art until three years ago, after I retired.
+I was creative as a child, yet put aside art until I retired.
 I discovered reverse-glass painting and found the medium challenging and unique.
 Soon I was scouring the area for discarded old windows which are especially generous for an artist because the wood frames, when stripped and refinished, are themselves a work of art.
 For paint I use acrylics, alcohol inks, and gels.
-My work includes impressionistic and abstracts.
+My work includes impressionistic and abstract styles.

-In 2018 I moved into the creation of mosaics.
-Mosaics offers even more of an opportunity to reuse garbage and other discarded items – metal plates, broken glass, tile, ceramics, and even ‘junk’.
-I have a wealth of found metals just from my yard that serve as substrates for mosaics.
-I have created mosaics on a bicycle wheel, a catalytic converter, and a hand-made saw.
+In 2018 I moved into the creation of mosaic and paper collage.
+Mosaics offers even more of an opportunity to reuse found objects and other discarded items – metal plates, broken glass, tile, ceramics, and even ‘junk’.
+And broken or old tools (e.g., saws, trowels, shovels, furniture boards) provide inspiring substrates.

 My artistic skills are primarily self-taught; I don’t know what I don’t know, and I relish discovery.